rodrigosqrt3/taxodist/paper.md

 `taxodist` fills this gap by providing a lightweight, tree-free interface for taxonomic distance computation.
 It requires only taxon names as input and returns a dissimilarity index that correctly reflects the depth of shared ancestry.
-Crucially, the index used by `taxodist` is independent of post-divergence lineage resolution: two taxa that diverged at the same node are always equidistant from any third taxon, regardless of how many intermediate clades have been described below the split point.
-This property makes `taxodist` particularly well-suited for comparisons across groups with uneven taxonomic resolution, such as fossil and extant clades.
+The package is particularly useful for exploratory analyses, educational contexts, and research in paleontology and macroecology where formal phylogenetic trees may not be available or necessary.

+# State of the Field

+Several R packages address related needs. `ape` [@paradis2004] is the standard tool for phylogenetic analysis in R, but requires a formal `phylo` object constructed from sequence data or a pre-existing tree. `taxize` [@chamberlain2013] provides programmatic access to multiple taxonomic databases and can retrieve lineage information, but does not compute pairwise dissimilarity indices directly.
+The Open Tree of Life API [@hinchliff2015] offers a synthetic phylogeny covering all life, but its lineage resolution is substantially shallower than The Taxonomicon for many clades, particularly fossil groups.

-The Taxonomicon provides substantially deeper lineage resolution than other programmatic sources such as the Open Tree of Life [@hinchliff2015].
-For example, the genus *Tyrannosaurus* has over 70 nodes in its lineage in The Taxonomicon, compared to far fewer in sources such as NCBI Taxonomy or the Open Tree of Life.
+`taxodist` differs from these tools in two key ways.
+First, it requires no pre-built tree — distances are computed directly from hierarchical lineage strings retrieved at query time.
+Second, it uses The Taxonomicon as its data source, which provides substantially deeper lineage resolution than other programmatic sources.
+For example, the genus *Tyrannosaurus* has over 70 nodes in its lineage in The Taxonomicon, capturing intermediate clades at the level of superfamilies, tribes, and named subclades that are absent from sources such as NCBI Taxonomy or the Open Tree of Life.
+This depth makes the dissimilarity index meaningful for fine-grained comparisons within well-studied clades.

-# Methodology
+# Software Design

-For two taxa A and B with lineages $L_A$ and $L_B$ ordered from root to tip, `taxodist` identifies the most recent common ancestor as the deepest node shared by both lineages:

-$$\text{MRCA}(A, B) = \underset{n \,\in\, L_A \cap L_B}{\arg\max}\; \text{depth}(n)$$

-The dissimilarity index is then defined as:
+The core design decision in `taxodist` was to define a dissimilarity index based solely on the depth of the MRCA, rather than on the full path length between taxa:

 $$d(A, B) = \frac{1}{\text{depth}(\text{MRCA}(A, B))}$$

-where depth is measured as the position of the MRCA node in the lineage ordered from root to tip.
-The index returns 0 when one taxon is directly ancestral to the other, and decreases toward 0 as the MRCA becomes deeper (more recent in the classification hierarchy).
-When two taxa share only the root node Biota at depth 1, the index returns its maximum value of 1.
-The index is symmetric and respects the intuition that more deeply nested shared ancestry implies greater relatedness.
+This choice was made deliberately to achieve independence from post-divergence lineage resolution.
+A path-length metric — counting edges between two taxa on the tree — penalises taxa whose lineages are more finely resolved, producing artifactually larger distances for well-studied groups.
+The MRCA-depth index avoids this: two taxa that diverged at the same node are always equidistant from any third taxon, regardless of how many intermediate clades have been described below the split point.

+The tradeoff is that the index is a dissimilarity measure rather than a formal metric in the mathematical sense, as the triangle inequality is not guaranteed for all possible lineage configurations.
+This is documented explicitly in the package.

+A session-level in-memory cache is used to avoid redundant network requests.
-Lineages are retrieved by querying The Taxonomicon's web interface and parsing the resulting HTML.
-The parser filters navigation elements and *incertae sedis* child taxa that appear in the page alongside the true ancestor chain, ensuring that only genuine ancestral nodes are included in the lineage.
-A session-level cache prevents redundant network requests when the same taxon is queried multiple times within an R session.
+Lineage retrieval involves HTML parsing of The Taxonomicon's tree pages, which required careful handling of navigation elements, *incertae sedis* child taxa, and rank-prefix strings that appear alongside the true ancestor chain.
+The parser truncates the link list at the first child-level entry, ensuring that only genuine ancestral nodes are included in the returned lineage.

+# Research Impact Statement

+`taxodist` was developed to address a concrete gap identified during research in vertebrate paleontology and macroecology, where pairwise taxonomic distances between taxa from diverse groups — including extinct and extant clades — are needed without the overhead of constructing formal phylogenies.
+The package is currently in its initial release (version 0.1.0) and has not yet been cited in published work.
+However, it addresses a gap that is not filled by any existing R package, and its coverage of all of Biota — from bacteria to mammals to plants — makes it applicable across a wide range of biological disciplines.
+The package passes R CMD check on Windows, macOS, and Ubuntu across four R versions, has 100% test coverage, and is documented with a full vignette.

+# AI Usage Disclosure

+Generative AI tools were used during the development of `taxodist`, primarily for iterative debugging of the HTML parser, test suite development, and drafting of documentation.
+All AI-generated code and text was reviewed, tested, and verified by the author.
+The dissimilarity index, the scraping architecture, and the scientific design decisions are the author's own.
+No AI-generated content was used without verification against primary sources or direct empirical testing.

 # Acknowledgements

 The author thanks Sheila J. Brands for maintaining The Taxonomicon, an extraordinary curated resource that makes this work possible, and for her decades of dedicated work on *Systema Naturae 2000*.
+This work received no financial support.

 # References